 Project Manager for the Minerals Management Service (MMS) Sediment Quality in the Shelikof and Outermost Cook Inlet Program.
 Managed a complex multidisciplinary chemical and biological investigation on the effects of oil and gas exploration and production activities on the coastal areas of Alaska.
 Served as the Chief Scientist for the 1997 and 1998 field surveys, managed multiple subcontractors, and is responsible for reports and deliverables associated with the program.

-Principal Investigator for chemical fingerprinting and environmental forensic studies using PAHs, saturated hydrocarbons, heterocyclics, steranes and triterpanes, and fatty acids to identify the sources of petroleum hydrocarbon contamination in marine, estuarine, and terrestrial environments.
-Provided depositions and expert testimony in the states of New Jersey and Washington.
+Principal Investigator for chemical fingerprinting and environmental forensic studies using volatile compounds, PAHs, saturated hydrocarbons, heterocyclics, steranes and triterpanes, and fatty acids to identify the sources of petroleum hydrocarbon contamination in marine, estuarine, and terrestrial environments.
+Studies have involved oil from natural seeps, crude oils and refined products including gasolines, kerosene, jet fuels, diesel, and other fuel oils.
+Provided depositions and expert testimony in the states of New Jersey, South Carolina and Washington.

 Chief Scientist for the Offshore Baseline Survey for an international Nigerian Oil Company environmental impact assessment in the Escravos Terminal area of Nigeria.
 Mr. Brown also provided technical guidance on the field and chemical analyses conducted as part of the overall program.